 The class KnowledgeRequirement is used to model a knowledge requirement, as represented by a dashed arrow in a DRD.
-KnowledgeRequirement is a specialization of DMNElement, from which it inherits the optional id, description, and label attributes.
+KnowledgeRequirement is ecialization of DMNElement, from which it inherits the optional id, description, and label attributes.

-A KnowledgeRequirement element is a component of a Decision element or of a BusinessKnowledgeModel element, and it associates that requiring Decision or BusinessKnowledgeModel element with a requiredKnowledge element, which is an instance of Invocable.
+A KnowledgeRequirement element is a component of a Decision element or of a BusinessKnowledgeModel element, and it associates that requiring Decision or BusinessKnowledgeModel element, which is an instance of BusinessKnowledgeModelInvocable

-Notice that a KnowledgeRequirement element must reference the instance of Invocable that it associates with the requiring Decision or BusinessKnowledgeModel element, not contain it: instances of BusinessKnowledgeModel can only be contained in Definitions elements.
+Notice that a KnowledgeRequirement element must reference the instance of BusinessKnowledgeModelInvocable it associates with the requiring Decision or BusinessKnowledgeModel element, not contain it: instances of BusinessKnowledgeModel can only be contained in Definitions elements.